-- The minimum grant amount is \$50,000. - The maximum grant amount is \$1 million.
+- The minimum grant amount is \$15,000. - The maximum grant amount is \$150,000.

-Grant funding is capped at \$3 million in a three-year period per recipient as identified by ABN.
-If you have received the maximum \$3 million in a three-year period, you may apply for further funding within the three-year period but cannot start your new project until the three-year term has expired.
+Grant funding is capped at \$300,000 in a three-year period per recipient as identified by ABN.
+If you have received the maximum grant amount twice in this period, you may apply for further funding within the three years but you cannot start your new project until this period has expired.
 The three-year period commences on the date on which the first grant agreement is executed.